Diversity-ParetoOptimal/ParetoR/README.md

 #### Note ####

-The program is modeled after DeCorte's (2006) TROFSS Fortran program and XXX's NBI MATLAB program.
+The program is modeled after DeCorte's (2006) TROFSS Fortran program Zhou (2006)'s NBI Matlab program (version 0.1.3).
 Current version only supports scenario where AI ratio and one other criterion is being maximized.

 #### References ####